Callum Beattie (footballer): Personal life

 Beattle's father was a semi-professional footballer in England.

 Beattie is eligible for a HKSAR passport, which allows him to represent the Hong Kong national football team.
 As of February 2025, the application for a Hong Kong passport was in progress.

 International career

 On 26 August 2025, it was announced that Beattie had received his HKSAR passport, making him eligible to represent Hong Kong internationally.

-On 31 October 2025, Beattie was named in the 34-man preliminary squad for the November fixtures against Cambodia and the AFC Asian Cup qualifiers against Singapore.
+On 31 October 2025, Beattie was named in the 34-man preliminary squad for the November fixtures in a friendly against Cambodia and the AFC Asian Cup qualifiers against Singapore.

+On 27 September 2026, Beattie made his international debut for Hong Kong in the 2026 FIFA ASEAN Cup match against Laos.